mir-group/pytorch_runstats/docs/index.rst

  * Arbitrary sample shapes beyond single scalars
  * Reduction over arbitrary dimensions of each sample
  * "Batched"/"binned" reduction into multiple running tallies using a per-sample bin index.
 This can be useful, for example, in accumulating statistics over samples by some kind of "type" index or for accumulating statistics per-graph in a ``pytorch_geometric``-like `batching scheme <https://pytorch-geometric.readthedocs.io/en/latest/notes/batching.html>`_ .
-(This feature uses and is similar to `torch_scatter <https://pytorch-scatter.readthedocs.io/en/latest/functions/scatter.html>`_ .)
+(This feature is similar to `torch_scatter <https://pytorch-scatter.readthedocs.io/en/latest/functions/scatter.html>`_ .)
  * Option to ignore NaN values with correct sample counting

  .. note::